Terms and conditions: Grades 6-9 (excluding academic staff)

 Hours of work

 The standard working hours for a full-time employee are 36½ per week.
 However, there will be times, having regard to the exigencies of the service, when staff will have to work outside those hours to fulfil their duties and responsibilities.
 The University has a flexible working hours scheme which is adopted where working circumstances permit.
+There is no entitlement to overtime.

 Place of work